 You will work with professional practitioners on UEL’s academic team and through master classes delivered by visiting professionals.

-This may include working with organisations such as Stratford Circus or the National Youth Theatre on large-scale productions, or spreading your wings with performances at lively east London venues in Shoreditch and Brick Lane.
+This may include working with organisations such as Theatre Royal East or the National Youth Theatre, or spreading your wings with performances at lively east London venues in Shoreditch and Brick Lane.
 Throughout your course you’ll take part in masterclasses and workshops with industry professionals, work on industry briefs with arts production companies, or get hands-on practical experience at COLL!DE, one of Britain’s most vibrant and innovative annual student-led dance festivals.

 Thanks to our reputation, you’ll have numerous opportunities throughout your course to work with acclaimed professional artists, such as renowned choreographers Kenrick Sandy (Boy Blue) and Hofesh Shechter, as well as top companies like the Half Moon Theatre Company, the Hackney Empire and the London International Festival of Theatre.